MichaelWarmbier/PitSweeper/README.md

 |Stiff         |-2 Agility                                              |6 Turns |20%          |
 |Strength      |+3 Strength                                             |6 Turns |20%          |

 Oddly enough, each affect is designed to last at a minimum duration, but may continue with a 20% chance.
-This applies to both negative and positive affects, excluding the "Regen" effect.
+This applies to both negative and positive affects, only excluding the "Regen" effect.

+## Itemary

+&emsp;&emsp;The **itemary** _[sic]_ (also referred to as such internally) is the collection of game elements categorized as "items".

 <br>